redhat-appdev-practice/website/README.md

 This has been automated with [GitHub Actions](.github/workflows/containerize.yml).
 If you submit a pull-request against this site and that pull-request gets merged to the `trunk` branch, then the automation will compile and publish this site for you.

+If you do not see your changes after a few minutes verify the [build](https://github.com/redhat-appdev-practice/redhat-appdev-practice.github.io/actions) was successful

 ## Known Issues